jsanchezsalcedo/projectManagerForMaya/README.md

       |
       |

-If you have your projects in another drive or folder different than mine, first, you must change manually <span>os.environ['ROOT'] = root = 'D:\Projects'</span> into <i>projectManager.py</i> with your root folder.
+If you have your projects in another drive or folder different than mine, first, you must change manually <i>os.environ['ROOT'] = root = 'D:\Projects'</i> into <i>projectManager.py</i> with your root folder.

-In a future version, I'll include a 'Browse' button to change it from the tool.
+In a future version, I'll include a '<i>Browse</i>' button to change it from the tool.